smiths/aorta/docs/Design/DesignDocument/glossary.rst

         This coefficient is used when the algorithm is determining whether a new segmented slice is acceptable in terms of the size of the segmented regions.
 The larger the coefficient, the looser the condition to accept the new segmented slice.

     Euclidean distance transform
-        The euclidean distance transform is the map labeling each pixel of the image with the distance to the nearest obstacle pixel (black pixel for this project).
+        The euclidean distance transform is the map labeling each pixel of the image with the distance to the nearest obstacle pixel (black pixel for this project). `SITK\:\:SignedMaurerDistanceMapImageFilter <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1SignedMaurerDistanceMapImageFilter.html>`_ will also reverse propagate the obstacle pixel by setting them to a lower values (the outmost obstacle pixel will have the lowest value.)

         .. figure:: Distance_Transformation.gif
            :alt: Distance transformation
+           :align: center

            The euclidean distance transform image